 Multiple benchmark mortgage refinance rates ticked downward today.

-The average for a 30-year fixed-rate refinance trended down, but the average rate on a 15-year fixed refinance remained steady.
-The average rate on 10-year fixed refis, meanwhile, tapered off.
+The average rate nationwide for a 30-year fixed-rate refinance receded, but the average rate on a 15-year fixed trended upward.
+Meanwhile, the average rate on 10-year fixed refis were down.

-Refinancing rates are in a constant state of flux, but, overall, they are very low by historical standards.
-If you’re in the market to refinance, it could make sense to lock if you see a rate you like.
+Refinancing rates change daily, but they continue to represent a bargain compared to rates before the Great Recession.
+If you’re in the market to refinance, it may make sense to lock if you see a rate you like.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.19 percent, down 1 basis point since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.36 percent.
+The average 30-year fixed-refinance rate is 3.17 percent, down 2 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 2.96 percent.

 You can use Bankrate’s mortgage calculator to get a handle on what your monthly payments would be and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.